mbeaudru/modern-js-cheatsheet/readme.md

 ### Function default parameter value

-Starting from ES2015 JavaScript upadte, you can set default value to your function parameters using the following syntax:
+Starting from ES2015 JavaScript update, you can set default value to your function parameters using the following syntax:

 ```js
 function myFunc(x = 10) {